Meet Our Staff

 Detroit-based artist/community advocate Halima Cassells crosses innumerable disciplines and group boundaries, always defying expectation.
 A consummate diplomat and avid experimentalist, she traverses many diverse circles, and occupies a myriad of roles that are unified by a deep and unwavering devotion to fostering community inter-connectivity.
 In practice she designs spaces for authentic engagement, and artistic expression, as well as engenders ideas of new economy.
 In addition to serving as the community and connectivity coordinator for Community Based Enterprise, she works as an independent artist and assumes leadership roles at O.N.E.
 Mile project, Oakland Avenue Artists Coalition, Incite Focus Fab Lab, North End Soup, and the Free Market of Detroit.

-Paul Chander, Law Fellow
+Paul Chander, Equal Justice Works Fellow

 Paul Chander is passionate about advancing economic, social, and environmental justice by building worker cooperatives, economic democracy, and the solidarity economy.
 At C2BE, Paul provides outreach, education, and legal services to help community-based entrepreneurs build a network of democratic enterprises in a cooperative ecosystem.
 Paul graduated with a B.A. in political science and a minor in public policy from UCLA, where he founded the General Relief Advocacy Project.
 After working as a political organizer, Paul graduated from Columbia Law School, where he co-founded the Student Public Interest Network.
-Paul has completed the Worker Cooperative Developer Fellowship with the Democracy at Work Institute, and he currently serves as a board member of Soulardarity, an energy democracy project in Highland Park.
+Paul has completed the Worker Cooperative Developer Fellowship with the Democracy at Work Institute.
+He also serves as a board member of Soulardarity, an energy democracy project in Highland Park.

 Bryce Detroit, Cultural Programming